Piping Plovers, Paintings, and Field Notes

 "First Day" © 2016 Rose Tanner 16" x 20" Oil on Linen SOLD

-Did you know Piping Plovers are precocial which means the young are relatively mature and mobile from the moment of hatching.
-This painting is called "First Day" because it was literally their first day of life.
+Did you know Piping Plovers are precocial which means the young are relatively mature and mobile at the time of the hatching?
+This painting is called "First Day" because it was their first day of life.
 I tried to show the vulnerability of the chicks in this painting.

 "Territory Dispute" ©2016 Rose Tanner Oil on linen 20" x 10"